Don't Make Models Guess Security and Safety: Symbolic Guardrails for Domain-Specific AI Agents: Background and Related Work

 \subsection{AI Agents}

-Over the past decade, natural language processing has advanced rapidly, and recent large language models (LLMs) have demonstrated substantial potential.
-These LLMs extend beyond single-turn text generation, with capabilities to understand context, perform reasoning, and, most importantly, interact autonomously with the environment through external tool use.
-Therefore, they now serve as the core of different modern AI agent architectures, including the earlier retrieval-Augmented Generation paradigm~\cite{lewis2020retrieval}, as well as the more recent ones such as ReAct~\cite{yao2023react} and Reflexion~\cite{Reflexion}.
+Over the past few years, large language models (LLMs) have advanced beyond single-turn text generation, gaining capabilities for context understanding, reasoning, and interaction with the environment through external tool use~\cite{schick2023toolformer}.
+They now serve as the core of AI agents, from the earlier retrieval-augmented generation paradigm~\cite{lewis2020retrieval} to more recent ones such as ReAct~\cite{yao2023react} and Reflexion~\cite{Reflexion}.